-As Edwards could have incentive to deviate to the strategy given under case two, case two was solved and the following values were gathered.
-One assumption was made regarding the value v (the expected value coming out of backroom negotiation for Clinton and Obama) and v_e (the expected value for Edwards).
+Because Edwards could have an incentive to deviate to the strategy given in case two, case two was solved and the following values were gathered.
+One assumption was made regarding the values v (the expected value coming out of backroom negotiation for Clinton and Obama) and v_e (the expected value for Edwards).